Preface

 Use the following command to run your simulator on the given trace file.

-$ java Cache [cache args] tracefile
+$ cargo run -- [cache args] tracefile

-Because your workload is three programs, you will run three simulations for each architecture you simulate, and then combine the results in some meaningful way.
+Because your workload is three programs, you will run three simulations for each cache architecture you simulate, and then combine the results in some meaningful way.
 The simulator arguments should be taken in as command line arguments.
 For example, to simulate a 32 kB, 4-way set-associative cache with 32-byte blocks and a 30-cycle miss penalty on the traces/mcf.trace.gz trace file, you’d run the following.

-$ java Cache -s 32 -a 4 -b 32 -mp 30 traces/mcf.trace.gz
+$ cargo run -- -s 32 -a 4 -m 30 traces/mcf.trace.gz

 Format of the address trace